4 Individual package information

 At package build time, we use tools::package_dependencies(pkg, recursive = TRUE)

-value is the opposite: this is the number of packages in R-universe which list the target package as one of its dependencies.
+value reflects the number of packages in R-universe depending on the target package.

 After the package has been installed, we use maketools to show external libraries that the package links to: